cirosantilli/linux-cheat/boot.md

 ##versions

-Grub has 2 versions
+GRUB has 2 versions

 - 0.97, usually known just as GRUB, or Legacy GRUB.
 - Grub >= 2, which is backwards incompatible, and has more features.

-    grub 2 is still beta.
+    GRUB 2 is still beta.

 Some distros like Ubuntu have already adopted GRUB 2, while others are still using GRUB for stability concerns.